 It was shortlisted for the Bread and Roses Playwriting Award in 2017.

-A two-part audio drama adaptation of this play called Babywall is being produced by Tempest Productions in autumn 2020.
+A two-part audio drama adaptation of this play called Babywall is being produced by Tempest Productions.

 Is there any issue more critical to our future than how we are abusing our planet?